nkarnik/metamorphosis/README.md

 # What is metamorphosis?

-This project is responsible for ALL data going in and out of an external data processing Service (Storm, Hadoop, Spark)
+This project is responsible for ALL data going in and out of an external data computing service (Storm, Hadoop, Spark)

 # How is it structured?